 Our new villain comes with cerebral complexities that are beyond that of the Mind-Flayer and Demigorgon we are used to seeing in previous seasons.
 This time, our monstrous supernatural entity has a narrative, a history, even, that reveals a crime that took place in Hawkins in 1959.
 Vecna, as dubbed by the Hellfire Club, does have a connection to monsters’ past, and has a larger goal in mind than possessing and taking the lives of the teenagers of Hawkins.

-There’s a reason why a song from 1985 is now topping streaming charts; but doubled with its prolific use, it gives it much more meaning to connect to a certain character in the fight for their life, and alsocorrelates to the time period in which it was initially released.
+Soundtracks, whether they be scores or songs, create a discernable ambiance.
+Accurately done, they possess you into the moment, to experience that precise emotion as intended.
+It’s also a great way to expose a new generation by reintroducing music they may not have heard before (see also: the use of “Bohemian Rhapsody” in Wayne’s World and how it re-topped music charts in 1992).
+There’s a reason why a song from 1985 is now topping streaming charts; but doubled with its prolific use, it gives it much more meaning to connect to a certain character in the fight for their life, and also correlates to the time period in which it was initially released.

-Stranger Things Vol 1 has given many intricate details of the past, not only in regard to Jane’s existence, but a look into the creation of the Upside Down and where it all began.
-Hopper’s reappearance in the post-credit scene of season three's finale is also further revealed, and Joyce (Winona Ryder) plans to find and rescue him, with the assistance of Murray Bauman (Brett Gelman).
+Stranger Things Vol 1 has given many intricate details of the past, not only in regards to Jane’s existence but a look into the creation of the Upside Down and where it all began.
+Hopper’s reappearance in the post-credit scene of Season 3’s finale is also further revealed, and Joyce (Winona Ryder) plans to find and rescue him, with the assistance of Murray Bauman (Brett Gelman) from S3.
 She leaves the kids to their own devices in the true latchkey kid trend of the 80s.
 This subplot is a continuation of what occurred at Starcourt in the last season, though with less supernatural action, much like a Bond film.

-Stranger Things Vol 2 is sure to shed light on more pressing questions from episode seven and previous seasons.
+Stranger Things Vol 2 is sure to shed light on more pressing questions from Episode 7 and previous seasons.
 There is still so much to be learned about Hawkins’ past, what the future holds for our gang, and possibly, the fate of the world.
-The next era of Stranger Things is said to be the last season, according to The Duffer Brothers, and Vol 2 will directly tie into the events of season five.
+The next era of Stranger Things is said to be the last season, according to The Duffer Brothers, and Vol 2 will directly tie into the events of Season 5.
 One can only imagine the level of villain the gang will be up against next!